Vindhyachal Thermal Power Station, Madhya Pradesh

-The 4,620MW Mundra Thermal Power Station located in the Kutch district of Gujarat is currently the largest operating thermal power plant in India.
+The 4,620MW Mundra Thermal Power Station located in the Kutch district of Gujarat is currently the second biggest operating thermal power plant in India.
 It is a coal-fired power plant owned and operated by Adani Power.

 The boilers were supplied by Harbin Boiler and the turbine and generators were supplied by Dongfang Machinery.

-The thermal power plant consists of five generating units, each of 800MW capacity.
+The thermal power plant consists of five 800MW generating units.
 Construction of the plant began in March 2009.

 The first unit of the Mundra UMPP was commissioned in March 2012 and the last unit was commissioned in March 2009.
 The plant uses 12 billion tonnes of imported coal per annum.